 "Refrain from euphemisms!
 Crises are not thorny opportunities."

 Crisis communication expert and CEO of fasel & fasel

 5. Refrain from euphemisms

-A study on internal communication during the global financial crisis in 2009 by the University of Milan found big differences between what managers want to communicate and what actually reaches employees.
-The reason for this is blurred messaging from management that is twisted into a positive narrative, causing suspicion among many employees.
+A study on internal communication during the global financial crisis in 2009 by the University of Milan found significant differences between what managers wanted to communicate and what actually reached employees.
+The reason for this is blurred messaging from management twisted into a positive narrative, causing suspicion among many employees.

 6. Create opportunities for questions

-Email and video conferencing are well suited for employees who work on a computer screen.
-For both groups, low barrier interventions such as employee apps for smartphones are suitable.
-In this way, communication can be tailored to the respective needs.
+Email and video conferencing are well-suited for employees who work on a computer screen.
+For both groups, low-barrier interventions such as employee apps for smartphones are suitable.
+In this way, communication can be tailored to the individual needs.

-Also think about the size of the format: Some need a physical townhall meeting with the whole staff to ask their questions.
+Think about the size of the format: some need a physical town hall meeting with the entire staff to ask questions.
 Others prefer a discreet lunch with their supervisor.
-Even with remote working, there are different ways to do this: from a digital staff meeting with a chat Q&A-session to a small group team event where sensitive issues can be addressed in person in a relaxed setting.
+Even with remote working, there are different ways to do this - from a digital staff meeting with a chat Q&A session to a small group team event where sensitive issues can be addressed in person in a relaxed setting.

 7. Include perspectives from all target groups

 You should not only decide on the messages and channels of internal communication in the small circle of the already well-informed leadership.
 A 2021 study by Yeunjae Lee finds that diversity-oriented leadership contributes to better internal communication during a crisis because it is seen as more transparent.
 It satisfies employees' need for autonomy, competence, and recognition.